Skip to main content

 Step 1: Upload PDF File

-Get Presigned URL
+1. Get the presigned URL

 POST https://api.pdf-ocr.cobbling.ai/v1/upload/direct